arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ```

-## ESP32
+## ESP32-S3-MINI-1-N8
-By default, the ESP32-S3 module onboard the UNO R4 WiFi is acting as a Serial bridge, handling the connection to your computer as well as rebooting the main MCU, the Renesas RA4M1 when it is needed, for example when receiving a new sketch and resetting.
-On the UNO R3, there is an ATMEGA16U2 serving this exact purpose.
-The difference here is that the ESP32-S3 is much more capable, and the UNO R4 WiFi takes advantage of those capabilities by using its connectivity features, as well as  exposing the ESP32s data lines to make it programmable by itself.
+By default, the ESP32-S3 module onboard the UNO R4 WiFi acts as a Serial bridge, handling the connection to your computer.
+It also handles the rebooting of the main MCU, the Renesas RA4M1 when it is needed, for example when receiving a new sketch and resetting.

+On the UNO R3, the ATMEGA16U2 serves the same purpose.
+The onboard ESP32 module is a more advanced SoC, adding Wi-Fi® & Bluetooth® connectivity to the board.

+The ESP32 also exposes the ESP32's data lines, so that you can program the ESP32 directly.
+These data lines are exposed by 3x2 header at the top of the board, or through pads on the bottom side.

+***Please note that the ESP32 has a default firmware installed, which is set to communicate with the RA4M1 chip.
+Any direct programming of the ESP32 will override that firmware and the communication between the chips may be disrupted until the default firmware is restored ***

 ![UNO R4 & UNO R3](./assets/UNO-serial.png)